yoshisuga/gzdoom/src/ios/ios-help.md

 - ^[Back](colored: 'yellow'): Go back to selecting the base game again.

-- ^[Multiplayer Options](colored: 'yellow'): This is still largely experimental so use at your own risk.
+- ^[Multiplayer Options](colored: 'yellow'): This is still largely experimental; feel free to try it out!

 - ^[Launch without saving](colored: 'yellow'): Launch GenZD with the configuration right away without saving.
 Might be useful if you're just testing things out.